huifenqi/arch/decisions/0008-use-bastion-host-to-enhance-our-server-security.md

-# 8. use bastion host to enhance our server security
+# 8. Use bastion host to enhance our server security

 Date: 08/04/2017